olmigs/s3-deploy/README.md

 ∫
 ```

-For a more philosophical dissection of the tool, [see this blog post](http://mdguerrero.com/blog).
+For a more philosophical dissection of a deployment workflow with this tool, [see this blog post](http://mdguerrero.com/blog).

 ### Requirements